apurva-shukla/self-hosted-website/_posts/book-template.md

 category: "Programming" # Options: Programming, Personal Development, Productivity, Other
 draft: true # Set to false when ready to publish
 bookSummary: true # Set to true for book summaries that should appear in the bookshelf
+bookAuthor: "Author Name" # The author of the book (not the blog post)
 author:
   name: "Author Name"
   picture: "/placeholder-profile.jpg"